 We welcome articles reporting research on substantive topic, concepts, and/or methodologies in all fields of political science.
 Authors of single country casesare strongly advised to consider the theoretical and comparative implications of the case.
 All articles are refereed by domestic and international experts in the field.
-Deadlines for sending the manuscripts are: March 15 (for Issue 1) and september 15 (for Issue 2).
+Deadline for sending the manuscripts is October 1.

 Any intext reference should include the authorship and the year of the work.